On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of the Polynomial Implementation Lemma

 \item $\|(Q_{n_{k_1}}^{n_{k_1}})^{\natural} \|_{A}\leq M(1+\epsilon)$,

 \item $Q_{n_{k_1}}^{n_{k_1}}(0)=0$. \end{enumerate}

 \end{lemma}

-Before embarking on the proof, a couple of remarks: first this result is set up so that the subsequence of iterates used is always the same.
-Although we do not require this, it is convenient as it allows us to apply the theorem to approximate many functions simultaneously and use the same number of polynomials in each of the compositions we obtain.
-Second, one can view this result as a weak form of our main theorem (Theorem \ref{thetheorem}), in that it allows to to approximate a single element of $\calS$ with arbitrary accuracy using a finite composition of quadratic polynomials.\\
+Before embarking on the proof, a couple of remarks: first this result is set up so that the subsequence of iterates $\{n_k\}_{k=1}^\infty$ used is always the same.
+Although we do not require this, it is convenient as it allows us to apply the theorem to approximate many functions simultaneously (which may be of use in some future application) and use the same number of polynomials in each of the compositions we obtain.
+Second, one can view this result as a weak form of our main theorem (Theorem \ref{thetheorem}), in that it allows to to approximate a single element of $\calS$ with arbitrary accuracy using a finite composition of quadratic polynomials.

-\begin{proof} By construction $Q_{n_k}^{n_k}(0)=0$ for every $k$ so that \emph{3.} above will be automatically satisfied.
-Let $\epsilon,\delta$ be as above and without loss of generality take $\epsilon<\delta$ and $\epsilon<1$.
-As the Euclidean and hyperbolic metrics are equivalent on compact subsets of $U$ (cf. Lemma \ref{lemma4.3}), we can use Lemma \ref{psi0N-1est} to make $k_0$ larger if needed so that for all $k_1 \ge k_0$
+\begin{proof} Let $\epsilon,\delta$ be as above and without loss of generality take $\epsilon<\min \{\delta,1\}$.
+By Lemma \ref{lemma4.3} the Euclidean and hyperbolic metrics are equivalent on compact subsets of $U$ and we can then we can use Lemma \ref{psi0N-1est} to pick $k_0$ sufficiently large so that for all $k_1 \ge k_0$